Get your 14 day free trial now

 – Technically not necessary cookies

-The legal basis for the use of technically necessary cookies is Article 6 Paragraph 1 Letter b) DSVO, since calling up our website serves to initiate a contract, and also Article 6 Paragraph 1 Letter f) GDPR, since we have an overriding legitimate interest in the functionality of our website.
+The legal basis for the use of technically necessary cookies is Article 6(1)(b) GDPR, as accessing our website serves to initiate a contract, as well as Article 6(1)(f) GDPR, as we have an overriding legitimate interest in the functionality of our website.

-The legal basis for the use of technically unnecessary cookies is your consent pursuant to Article 6 Paragraph 1 Letter a) GDPR.
+The legal basis for the use of technically unnecessary cookies is your consent in accordance with Article 6(1)(a) GDPR.
 You can revoke this consent at any time.

 As part of conversion tracking, HubSpot creates and transmits reports on the respective user behavior and thus enables us to evaluate the success of our online advertising and to present you with targeted advertising on our website.

-You can prevent the storage of cookies by making the appropriate settings in your browser software or delete cookies that you have consented to the use of.
-Furthermore, HubSpot informs you in detail about possibilities to manage the use of cookies, cf. https://legal.hubspot.com/cookie-policy.
-However, we would like to point out that if you prevent or delete cookies, you may not be able to use all functions of our website to their full extent.
-Furthermore, you can prevent the collection of the data generated by the cookie and related to your use of the website (including your IP address) by HubSpot, as well as the processing of this data by HubSpot, by revoking your consent.
+You can prevent the storage of cookies by setting your browser software accordingly or delete cookies whose use you have consented to.
+HubSpot also provides you with detailed information on how to manage the use of cookies, see https://legal.hubspot.com/de/cookie-policy.
+However, we would like to point out that if you prevent or delete cookies, you may not be able to use all the functions of our website to their full extent.
+You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) by HubSpot and the processing of this data by HubSpot by revoking your consent.

-The legal basis for the use of HubSpot is your consent pursuant to Article 6 Paragraph 1 Letter a) GDPR.
+The legal basis for the use of HubSpot is your consent in accordance with Article 6(1)(a) GDPR.
 You can revoke this consent at any time.

 You can find more information about Google Analytics at